As ferry rates go up, Islesboro broadband investments look even better

 That doesn’t necessarily help residents who need to commute to and from the mainland each day for work right now, but it has that potential long-term as more people decide to work remotely.
 The ferry rate increase demonstrates further urgency for faster broadband connections for Maine’s islands.

-The rising cost of the ferry service itself stands to exacerbate the challenge Maine’s islands already face in maintaining sustainable communities.
+The rising cost of the ferry service stands to exacerbate the challenge Maine’s islands already face in maintaining sustainable communities.
 The costs will need to rise as fewer people use the ferry.
 And those rising costs stand to make island life less affordable.

 Maine’s most populated islands are curious economies: a mix of wealthy retirees, lobstermen and the few who make a living somewhere in between.